[ez-toc]

 The sugar crystals from massecuite are removed by centrifugation.
 The mother liquor obtained after removing crystals is called Molasses.
 The sugar obtained has a brown color therefore called ‘Brown Sugar’ or ‘Raw Sugar’.

-A heap of unrefined raw cane sugar or brown sugar.
+unrefined raw cane sugar or brown sugarStep 5: Refining of sugar

 To convert brown sugar to white sugar refining of sugar is done.
 For refining supersaturated solution of brown sugar is made which is called magma.
 Then decolorizing agents are added to magma which decolorizes it.
 Then solution is cooled and white colored sugar crystals are obtained after cooling.
 This sugar obtained is called ‘White Sugar’ or ‘Refined Sugar’.

-White granulated sugar and refined sugar cubes.
+white granulated sugar and refined sugar cubes

 how to crystalize sugar?